Skip to content

 Signature365 - Details the connection details for the Entra ID connector in your Signature 365 tenants, these should be named as the Signature 365 tenants the data will be imported to

-- Token: The token generated by the EntraID connector in the tenant
+• ClientId: The Client ID token generated by the EntraID connector on the tenant

 Mappings - Details the group(s) that should be used to map to the Signature 365 tenants;